rahul-cant-code/Fetch-monthly-Unifi-Wan-usage-statistics-into-Home-Assistant/readme.md

 Place `get_udm_monthly_usage.sh` file in `config/scripts/`

 * The default code passes UDM IP, username and password via secrets.yaml
-* If you do not have or want to use secrets.yaml, directly configure the values in the sh file.
+* If you do not have or do not want to use secrets.yaml, directly configure the values in the sh file.

 e.g (include quotes):
 ```